kelvinweijun/Leukemia-Image-Classifier/README.md

     ```

 2. Install dependencies:
     You will need to install required R packages and libraries needed to run the notebooks in this repository.
+Below are the list of libraries required:
+   - keras
+   - tensorflow
+   - dplyr
+   - tidyverse
+   - caret

-3. Train the model:
+4. Train the model:
     To train the model, open any of the IPYNB notebooks and run them with a suitable software.
 Preferably Kaggle, Colab or Jupyter notebook.

-4. Evaluate performance:
+5. Evaluate performance:
     Inferences and post-training evaluations are done in the notebooks with -test.ipynb at the end of their filenames.

 ---